davehagler/nftlogin/README.txt

 Search for the collection on [OpenSea](https://opensea.io/).
 Select any item from the collection.
 For example [CryptoPunk #8666](https://opensea.io/assets/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb/8666).
 Expand the details section to find the Contract Address for CryptoPunks is 0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB.

+= How do I lock content =

+Check the box under NFT Content Protection in the post/page metadata

+= Can you add a new feature to this plugin? =
+Yes!
+Add a support topic or contact me.

 == Changelog ==